This African highway was never ending, and we had no chance of finding a place to sleep.

 The sun was setting and long, cool shadows were mingling with the last intense rays of a crimson golden hour.
-We had been driving down this gravel road all afternoon, and we still had about an hour left to go.
-There was no way we’d find a place to sleep.
+We had been driving down this gravel road all afternoon, and we were exhausted.
+The closest hotel was Buitepos, and we were at least an hour away.

 Jeff suggested we pull over, jump a fence and pitch our tents.
-As adventurous as it sounded, I objected, because we didn’t know what would be out there.
-We began to consider stopping at a farm, and asking the owners’ for permission to camp.
+As spontaneous and adventurous as that idea sounded, I objected, because we didn’t know what would be out there.
+It would probably be someone’s property.
+So we began to consider stopping at a farm, and asking the owners’ for permission to camp.

 We let ourselves through the gate, arriving in front of a large, pretty farmhouse on a large property.
 We knocked on the door.
 No answer.
 We attracted a Jack Russell terrier, who followed us dutifully.
 Nearby, a few Namibian women were hanging laundry at a group of smaller houses.

-Just as they explained that the owner was out, a truck rattled down the driveway, and stopped alongside us.
-An unsmiling blonde woman leaned out the window and offered a skeptical greeting, before turning to the staff to ask who these strangers were.
+Just as they explained that the owner was out on an errand, a truck rattled down the driveway, and stopped alongside us.
+A blonde woman leaned out the window and offered a skeptical greeting, before turning to the staff to ask who these strangers were.

 She disappeared into her house for a moment, before returning with a key.
 She had a chalet for us.
 Wow, a chalet!
 We insisted that a nice comfortable piece of grass for our tents was enough for us.
 She said it was no problem, and that guests infrequently came to the farm, so we followed Tina up to the pointed, thatch-roofed chalet.

-Then, bounding out of the darkness came an enormous male lion, leaping against the fence with it’s massive weight, two great paws gripping the metal as the fence reverberated with the force.
+Then, bounding out of the darkness like a monster came an enormous male lion, leaping against the fence with its massive weight, two great paws gripping the metal as the fence reverberated with the force.

 The fence held in place but the three of us were speechless, stunned.
+Its claws were massive.
+His eyes intense.
 We’d just felt what it was like to have been charged by a lion.

 In the adjacent enclosure lived two female lions, which Tina assured us were tame enough to pat.
-They both came up to their fence and inspected us, far less aggressively than Tsabu.
+They both came slinking up to their fence, rubbing their fur on the wire, far less aggressively than Tsabu.

 Tina showed us the inside of the chalet, with three single beds, a small kitchenette and dining table, with walled-off bathroom and shower nooks.
 The barbecue pit was just outside the door.
 Tina bid us good night.